 Information to help plan and enjoy a visit with us.

-Please take a moment to review and/or print out [PDF - 344 KB] this information.
+Please take a moment to review this information, or print out [PDF - 344 KB] a copy.

 We’ve created a 1920s Village for you to explore.
 Costumed townsfolk welcome visitors and give demonstrations in the homes, shops and businesses.
 Highlights include:

 chatting with the teacher in the School house